How to prepare your home for sale during COVID-19?

 That doesn’t mean you can’t take steps now to prepare your house for sale once you feel comfortable.
 That includes staging your house.
 Home staging has quickly become one of the most effective real estate marketing strategies in the industry because of the potential value it brings to both homebuyers and sellers.
 It could be even more valuable once measures designed to combat the pandemic are lifted.

 RETURN ON INVESTMENT

 Home staging isn’t just about decorating but making your home move-in ready.
 Buyers will deduct every problem they see from their offering price and if they see too much work, they might pass on making an offer completely.
-Generally, your efforts should be designed to appeal to the widest possible range of buyers.
+Generally, your efforts to selling your home during CoVid-19 should be designed to appeal to the widest possible range of buyers.
 Here’s how:

 Over time, you may have grown so accustomed to your home’s ‘imperfections’ that you barely notice them, but prospective buyers likely will.
 Walk around your house and make note of problems with floors, doors, windows, ceilings, fixtures or plumbing.
 If you’re handy, consider tackling some of the repairs yourselves.
 If not, plan to hire a professional.

 Clutter distracts buyers from your home’s features and suggests a lack of storage space.
 Go through your closets, cabinets and drawers and donate or sell items you no longer need or use.

 Remove small appliances from your kitchen counters, expect perhaps for a nice coffee maker.
 As you’re putting away knickknacks, remove personal items like family portraits and art that’s hanging on your fridge.